konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 Microkernel  approaches for  Sprite  were  also explored.
-Specifically [Sprite  kernel was  ported][sprite-mach]  to run  as user-level  server process on  Mach multiserver  operating system,  which was  developed at Carnagie Mellon University between 1985  and 1994.
+Specifically [Sprite  kernel was  ported][sprite-mach]  to run  as user-level  server process on  [Mach] microkernel, which  was developed at  Carnagie Mellon University between 1985 and 1994.
 The Sprite server was smaller than the original kernel and it contained almost  no machine specific code.
-As a downsidee  it was benchmarked  at about 1/3  of the native perfomance.
+As a downside it was  benchmarked at about 1/3 of the  native perfomance.
 An expected issue as bad performance was common to microkernels of the era.

-### Running
+### Sprite's demise

+The project ended when the kernel  became hard to maintain for its small development team.
+Another problem  was the inability  to catch  up with features added  on commercial  UNIX systems of  the era.
+Those features weren't  research oriented  making those  tasks mundane  for a  foremost research operating system.

 The  source  code  is [archived  on  OSPreservProject][ospp-sprite].
 A precompiled  DECstation  image is  also  available  that can  run  using